Daffy Doodles

 Daffy Doodles is a 1946 Warner Bros.
-Looney Tunes cartoon directed by Bob McKimson.
+Looney Tunes cartoon directed by Robert McKimson.
 It was released on April 6, 1946, and stars Daffy Duck and Porky Pig.

 Daffy is the notorious "mustache fiend", bent on putting a mustache on every lip in sight, while Porky is a police officer intent on capturing him.

-The cartoon is the first full-length one that animator Robert McKimson directed.
+The cartoon is the first full-length one that McKimson directed.
 (He previously directed the wartime short The Return of Mr. Hook.)
 Mel Blanc provided the voices for the characters, and Warren Foster was the writer.

 Plot

 In a metropolis of the eastern hemisphere, inhabitants are gripped by fear and law enforcement perplexed, as the entire urban landscape becomes inundated with an enigmatic phenomenon: mustaches painted ubiquitously on advertisements and even unsuspecting individuals.
 Amidst this puzzling scenario, Daffy Duck emerges as the self-professed culprit, breaking the fourth wall to the audience and justifying his actions through poetic verse.
 With whimsical resolve, Daffy reveals his singular mission: to adorn every countenance with a mustache.

 Porky Pig assumes the role of a police officer, devising a stratagem involving a picture frame to ensnare Daffy.
 However, Daffy outwits Porky with a cunning ruse, transforming himself into a Christmas present to perpetrate his mischievous deed.
 Engaging in a pursuit through the city's subway system to a rousing rendition of 42nd Street, Daffy deftly eludes Porky while adorning commuters with mustaches, further complicating the pursuit.

 As the chase escalates, Porky confronts Daffy atop a towering billboard, culminating in a precarious confrontation where Daffy seemingly plunges to his demise, only to orchestrate yet another mischief by adorning Porky with a mustache.
 The chase ensues with escalating absurdity, involving a motorbike pursuit, a crash through a skylight, and Daffy's strategic placement of additional mustaches on Porky.

 Ultimately, the escapade culminates in a courtroom scene, where Daffy stands trial before a stern bulldog judge, but an entire jury of mustachioed Jerry Colonnas acquits him.
 Following a verdict of not guilty, Daffy vows to forsake his mustache-drawing endeavors, opting for beards instead.
 However, true to his irrepressible nature, Daffy concludes his antics by defiantly adorning the judge with a beard and obscuring the screen with paint.